Creating Components in Ecopages

 - CSS File Naming: Usually, the CSS file is named the same as the component file, but with a .css extension.
 For example, radiant-counter.css for the RadiantCounter component.

-- Loading CSS: The CSS file is specified in the component's config under the dependencies.stylesheets array.
+- Loading CSS: The CSS file is specified in the dependencies.stylesheets array.

 Using Components in Pages